mnahkies/docs.getdbt.com/website/blog/2024-11-04-test-smarter-not-harder.md

 *Data hygiene* issues are concerns you address in your [staging layer.](https://docs.getdbt.com/best-practices/how-we-structure/2-staging) Hygienic data meets your expectations around formatting, completeness, and granularity requirements.
 Here are a few examples.

 - *Granularity:* primary keys are unique and not null.
-Duplicates throw off calculations!
+Duplicates throw off calculations.
-- *Completeness:* columns that should always contain text, *do.* Incomplete data is less useful!
+- *Completeness:* columns that should always contain text, *do.* Incomplete data often has to get excluded, reducing your overall analytical power.
 - *Formatting:* email addresses always have a valid domain.
-Incorrect emails may affect marketing outreach!
+Incorrect emails may affect things like marketing outreach.

 ### Bucket 2: Business-focused anomalies